 Assembly Bill 477 proposes an amendment to the current law regarding the issuance of Missing Child Alerts in Wisconsin.
 The bill seeks to change the age threshold for issuing such alerts from under 10 years old to under 12 years old.
-This adjustment means that a Missing Child Alert can be issued for minors under 12 who are missing and believed to be incapable of returning home without assistance due to a physical or mental condition or disability, provided they do not qualify for other alert systems like Amber Alerts.
+This adjustment means that a Missing Child Alert can be issued for minors who are under 12 years of age, provided they are believed to be incapable of returning home without assistance due to a physical or mental condition or disability, or if their location is unknown and they do not qualify for another type of alert.

 Statutes affected: Bill Text: 175.51(1m)(a)2, 175.51